 Diabetes: What do I need to know?

-Objectives: Upon completion of the CE activity, learners will be able to:
+Objectives: Upon completion of the CE activity, the learner will be able to:

 - Describe statistical data regarding diabetes in the US.